Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions.md

 Two pointers!.

-What if we we two pointers, left pointer that points at the beginning of the list of heights and right pointer that points at the end of the list.
+What if we set two pointers, left pointer that points at the beginning of the list of heights and right pointer that points at the end of the list.
 Then, we will move one of the two pointer depending if the value that corresponding to that pointer is less than the other one. why? imagine if one of the container sides has height 10 and the other is 5 and the distance between the two sides is 7, then:

 area = min(5, 10) x 7 = 35